 That’s what being a smart and financially savvy freelancer is all about.
 After all, if the IRS comes calling, they’ll be holding YOU accountable for your financial reports, not your accountant.

 1. Use simple bookkeeping software

 I know, you’re probably thinking, “duh Carrie”.
 Yes, everyone should use some sort of bookkeeping software but finding the right one, is a whole other question.
 In my five years of being a freelancer (three of which have been full-time self-employed), I’ve tested out many different accounting software.

-I actually have two favorite online bookkeeping programs, FreshBooks and GoDaddy Bookkeeping.
+I actually have two favorite online bookkeeping programs, FreshBooks and QuickBooks Self-Employed.
 Why?
 Well, together they make up an entire system of accounting that I need every month.
 Unfortunately, there isn’t an entire all-in-one program (that I’ve found) that will perform all of the bookkeeping tasks I need as a freelancer.

-FreshBooks is used for keeping track of client data, invoices and income.
-GoDaddy Bookkeeping is used for calculating quarterly taxes, printing financial reports and organizing income into specific categories.
+FreshBooks Invoicing is used for keeping track of client data, invoices and income.
+Quickbooks Self-Employed is used for calculating quarterly taxes, printing financial reports and organizing business income.